alibaba/graph-gpt/README.md

 ## Update:

+***11/20/2025***
+1. v0.6.0 released.
+Check `CHANGELOG.md` for details.
+2. Generation functionality is added in analog to diffusion LLM.
+3. Code refactoring for graph-level tasks.
+Edge-/Node-level tasks refactoring to be done, and welcome to contribute.

 ***05/08/2025***
 1. v0.5.0 released.
 Check `CHANGELOG.md` for details.
 2. Four check-points for PCQM4M-v2 is available in [ModelScope](https://www.modelscope.cn/organization/Alibaba-DT), including pre-trained and fine-tuned models.